Sunday, 13 February 2022

 8.17

-All that changed in 1947 within a few months.
-The anarchy that engulfed India in general and Punjab, in particular, forced almost all the religious minorities to leave their homes, businesses, lands, and religious places.
-However, if you visit the older parts of any major town or city in Punjab you will find a very large number of houses, shops, commercial buildings and even religious places left behind by Hindus and Sikhs of western Punjab, as Muslims had to do in the Eastern.
+All that changed within a few months of 1947.
+The anarchy that engulfed India in general, and Punjab in particular, forced almost all religious minorities to leave their homes, businesses, lands, and places of worship.
+However, if you visit the older parts of any major town or city in Punjab, you will still find a large number of houses, shops, commercial buildings, and even religious sites left behind by Hindus and Sikhs of western Punjab—just as Muslims had to abandon theirs in the east.

-This article is about a gurdwara in Rawalpindi city, which not only has religious importance but historic significance as well.
-It is situated in Narankari Bazar in Namak Mandi street, a very busy commercial area of Rawalpindi.
-Currently, it is being used as a government school, so unlike some other similar buildings is accessible, though you have to take permission, which sometimes is not easy.
-The name of the school is Simla Muslim Boys High School.
-The gurdwara is located at 33°36'53.7"N, 73°03'17.9"E
+This article is about a gurdwara in Rawalpindi city, which holds not only religious importance but also historical significance.
+It is situated in Narankari Bazar, in Namak Mandi Street, a very busy commercial area of Rawalpindi.
+Currently, the building is being used as a government school, so unlike some other such sites, it remains accessible—though permission is required, which is not always easy to obtain.
+The school is named Simla Muslim Boys High School.
+The gurdwara is located at 33°36'53.7"N, 73°03'17.9"E.

-The history and the religious significance of this gurdwara is given on the following website:
+The history and religious significance of this gurdwara are detailed on the following website:

 https://www.worldgurudwaras.com/gurudwaras/gurudwara-narankari-at-rawalpindi/#pid=1

-The darbar hall and Palki Sahib are still intact.
-However, other related buildings like langar khana and rooms for yatris have not survived the changing times.
+The Darbar Hall and Palki Sahib are still intact.
+However, other associated structures, such as the Langar Khana and rooms for yatris (pilgrims), have not survived the passage of time.
 I visited this gurdwara on the 25th of January, 2022.

 Another view of the Darbar Hall.
 (25.01.2022.)